nazsode/movie_rec/README.md

 This project is made with OpenAI and Streamlit.
-So We need to install them.
+So we need to install them.
 ```bash
 pip install openai
 ```